NintendaDev/k-syndicate-modular-unity-game-template/README.md

 ## Flow Description
 ![Flow](/images/flow-scheme.png)

-**Entry Point Scene**
+**Bootstrap Scene**
 This is the entry point of the game.
-The purpose of this scene is simply to load the Bootstrap scene, which is placed in Addressables.
-The goal is to prevent asset duplication from Addressables groups.
-Therefore, this scene does not contain any assets from the project and only loads the Bootstrap scene.

-**Bootstrap Scene**

 It creates the game's state machine and sequentially initializes all services to ensure their correct operation.

 **Loading Scene**